 We’re a people’s church following a congregational form of government.
 That means we are a true democracy run by our members, agreeing together with one another and with God to determine our church’s direction.
 We work with the larger United Church of Christ denomination for regional, national, and global outreach that we could not do on our own.

-Allen has been attending EGUCC since November 2013.
+Before joining us, Allen worked for nine years as a youth pastor in Southern Californian churches, substitute teacher in public schools, teaching assistant for Fuller’s systematic theology department, and pulpit supply preacher for congregations throughout the state.
 He graduated from Fuller Theological Seminary in ’14 with an M.A. in Theology and Biblical Studies and from The Master’s College in ’08 with a B.A. in Biblical Studies.
-After a long intentional process, our church ordained him in November 2017!